GAE: Unleashing Physical Potential of VLM with Generalizable Action Expert: Method

+Recent studies show that vision-language models pre-trained on internet-scale data exhibit strong performance in 2D localization and coarse spatial reasoning.
+However, directly inferring target robot poses from images and instructions remains non-trivial.
+To enable this capability while preserving the VLM’s general-purpose knowledge, we lightly fine-tune the VLM using a small amount of carefully constructed supervision.

+Specifically, we identify keyframes at moments when the gripper’s kinematic state changes (e.g., opening or closing), as these often correspond to meaningful interaction events.
+Based on these keyframes, we build a supervised fine-tuning (SFT) dataset that provides sparse pose-level supervision.
+The overall annotation pipeline is illustrated in Figure~\ref{fig:annovlm}.
+This design supplies explicit spatial grounding signals without requiring dense trajectory-level supervision, thereby limiting the extent of task-specific adaptation.

-We annotate data based on gripper states, selecting keyframes where the state changes to construct a supervised fine-tuning (SFT) dataset.
-The process is as follows: First, the VLM predicts the 2D anchor point coordinates for grasping or placing a target object.
-Using depth information, we obtain the corresponding 3D coordinates \((u, v, d)\) of the target.
-This information is then fed into the VLM to infer waypoints along the motion path, along with a target end-effector pose.
-Finally, we apply spline interpolation to these waypoints and the target pose, generating a continuous end-effector pose trajectory that provides guidance for the subsequent action expert.
+For each selected keyframe, the VLM is first prompted to predict a 2D anchor point corresponding to the target grasping or placing location.
+Using depth information, we recover the associated 3D coordinate \((u, v, d)\).
+The VLM then predicts a sparse set of intermediate waypoints along the motion path, together with a final target end-effector pose.
+These waypoints and the target pose are subsequently interpolated using a spline to form a continuous end-effector pose trajectory, which serves as guidance for the action expert.

+As shown in Table~\ref{tab:vlm_finetuning_performance}, after this lightweight fine-tuning, the VLM retains strong language understanding and general reasoning capabilities, indicating that our supervision preserves the model’s general-purpose knowledge.